 To reach Antarctica from Ushuaia, you must first cross the Drake Passage, a body of water that connects the southwestern part of the Atlantic Ocean with the southeastern part of the Pacific Ocean and extends into the Southern Ocean.
 The Drake Passage is notoriously difficult.
 There is an old mariner’s quote that says “below 40 degrees south there is no law; below 50 degrees south there is no God”.

-Recognizing that it might be a difficult passage, the ship’s no-nonsense demeanor physician basically anesthetized us with medications.
+Recognizing that it might be a difficult passage, the ship’s physician, who had a no-nonsense demeanor, basically anesthetized us with medications she passed around on the first night onboard.
 I spent much of the passage bemoaning the fact I had not thought through the ship portion of this adventure thoroughly.

 Life onboard ship.

 The top tier consisted of a relatively spacious upstairs cabin with beds, bedside tables, desk, a relatively large window and attached shower, which was quite comfortable.
-By contrast, the bottom tier was accessed via stairwell, to the bowels of the boat which reeked of diesel fumes.
-The room was outfitted with bunk beds that felt claustrophobic, a desk, porthole and a shower and toilet that is shared between cabins (4 people).
+By contrast, the bottom tier was accessed via stairwell to the bowels of the boat, which reeked of diesel fumes.
+The lower cabin was outfitted with bunk beds that felt claustrophobic, a desk, porthole and a shower and toilet that is shared between cabins (4 people).
 The upside of being assigned to the bottom tier is that I spent more time outside my cabin getting to know my fellow shipmates.